Gana Misra

 The Math That Should Concern Every Business Leader

-Here's a number that should scare every business leader: companies that fail to maintain proper compliance programs pay 2.7 times more than those who do it right.
-That's not opinion—that's cold, hard data from compliance failures across industries.
+Here is a data point that should concern every business leader: according to the Ponemon Institute's True Cost of Compliance Study, companies that fail to maintain proper compliance programs pay 2.7 times more than those with effective programs (Ponemon Institute, 2023).
+This finding is consistent across industries.

 In 2022, the average cost of non-compliance hit $15 million per organization.
 Meanwhile, companies with solid compliance programs actually saw a net benefit of around $10 million compared to their rule-breaking competitors.